 'Having someone there like the FSB who you can just call on for those other things you’re not quite sure on, it’s been invaluable.'

 'What you can save by taking up some of the membership offers will save you your membership fee.'

 We represent a diverse range of businesses from retailers to marketing agencies and just about everything in between.
 Take a look at more member stories and see how we could help your business fly.

 We offer three packages to suit your business needs.
 Joining FSB Connect is free, our Business Essentials package starts at £172.50 in the first year and our specialist Business Creation package has a fixed price of £129.

 Conference 2014 was a very special event for the FSB.
-We celebrated our 40th anniversary at Manchester Central with a packed business program, seminars throughout both days, social events on Friday and Saturday evening and keynote speakers.
+We celebrated our 40th anniversary at Manchester Central with a packed business programme, seminars throughout both days, social events on Friday and Saturday evening and keynote speakers.

 Naga Munchety welcomed the panel to the stage.
 The prestigious participants were led by Mike Cherry, the FSB's National Policy Chairman.
 Mike was joined by Simon Danczuk MP, Councillor Sue Derbyshire, the leader of Stockport Council and John Ashcroft, Chief Executive of Pro-Manchester and the Chief Economist for the Greater Manchester Chamber of Commerce.
 Issues raised during question time included encouraging small businesses to work with schools on career guidance, whether the panel believed that a free period of parking on double yellow or single yellow lines should be introduced, further pension reform bills , the panel’s view on Local Enterprise Partnerships and how far and by what means should small businesses try to influence the matter, a more friendly procurement processes, and late payment.
-Mike Cherry welcomed the announcement by Ofgem of an investigation into the energy industry, and there was also discussion about the costs of auto enrolment versus the costs of recruiting.
+Mike Cherry, Policy Director, welcomed the announcement by Ofgem of an investigation into the energy industry and there was also discussion about the costs of auto enrolment versus the costs of recruiting.